zuki/retro-v/README.md

 # Retro-V v1.0
-Retro-V is a SoftCPU in Verilog from Shaos that implements RISC-V 32-bit architecture RV32I, but with 8-bit databus to look like retro 8-bit microprocessor suitable for DIY computers (like "nedoPC-5" for example: https://gitlab.com/nedopc/npc5), capable of passing RV32I compliance tests, compatible with RTOS Zephyr and distributed as fully open sourced Verilog soft core under Apache License:
+Retro-V is a SoftCPU in Verilog created from scratch by Shaos and it implements RISC-V architecture RV32I (32-bit integer), but with 8-bit databus to resemble a retro 8-bit microprocessor suitable for DIY computers (like "nedoPC-5" for example: https://gitlab.com/nedopc/npc5).
+Retro-V is capable of passing RV32I compliance tests, compatible with RTOS Zephyr and distributed as fully open sourced Verilog single file soft core under Apache License:

     // Copyright 2018 Alexander Shabarshin <ashabarshin@gmail.com>
     //